vrokad/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

       # For example, for distributions like "Qualcomm_Linux.SPF.1.0|AP|Standard|OEM|" and "Qualcomm_Linux.SPF.1.0|AMSS|Standard|OEM|",
       # <PARTY_ID> is provided while signing up for distributions mapping to "Licensed developers (contact Qualcomm for access)".
       # To find <PARTY_ID>, sign in to your account at qualcomm.com.
-      # Click the profile icon, select Account Settings, and then scroll to Company Information section.
+      # Click the profile icon, select Account Settings, and then scroll down to the Company Information section.
       # Use the number specified for Export ID as <PARTY_ID>.
       export CUST_ID="213195"